saileille/Ice-Hockey-Sim/README.md

  - I am aware the game is very barebones still, and there is plenty I plan to do still.
 It is an alpha version for a reason.

  Changelist:
+  - Changed generated players' maximum age from 40 to 37.

+ 0.1.1-A:
   - Players grow older.
   - Players' ability changes.
   - Players retire (pretty randomly).